dpimentel-tech/secondhand-furniture-store/README.md

 # Secondhand Furniture Store

 ## 📌 Description

-A simple secondhand furniture store website built with HTML and CSS.
+A responsive secondhand furniture store website built with HTML and CSS.

+The project presents a fictional furniture business with product categories, featured items, pricing, contact information, and a clean commercial layout.

 ## 🚀 Technologies Used

-* HTML5
+- HTML5
-* CSS3
+- CSS3
+- Responsive Design

 ## 💻 Features
+- Hero section with call-to-action

-* Product listing
+- Product categories
-* Categories section
+- Featured furniture product cards
+- Prices and condition labels
-* Contact section
+- Contact section
-* Basic layout styling
+- Responsive layout for desktop and mobile

+## 🎯 Project Goal
+The goal of this project is to practice building a real business-style landing page using semantic HTML, CSS grid, responsive design, and clean visual structure.

 ## 📈 Next Steps

-* Improve layout with grid system
-* Add images for products
-* Make the design responsive
+- Add product filtering
+- Add shopping cart layout
+- Add JavaScript interactivity
+- Improve accessibility